MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ## Use LLMs models

-You can use the client directly or [#configure-the-models-used-by-your-code](Configure the models used by your code) in LlamaIndex.
+You can use the client directly or (Configure the models used by your code)[#configure-the-models-used-by-your-code] in LlamaIndex.
 To use the model directly, use the `chat` method for chat instruction models:

 ```python
 from llama_index.core.llms import ChatMessage